Latino Heritage: Celebrating the Impact on American Culture and Traditions

 Día de los Muertos: A Celebration of Life and Death

-Día de los Muertos (Day of the Dead) happens on November 1st and 2nd, mainly in Mexico but also across Latin America and Hispanic communities worldwide.
+Día de los Muertos (Day of the Dead) happens on November 1st and 2nd, mainly in Mexico but also across America and Hispanic communities worldwide.
 This holiday blends indigenous Mesoamerican traditions with Catholicism, honoring deceased loved ones with ofrendas (offerings), calacas (skeletons), calaveras (skulls), and traditional foods like Pan de Muerto and sugar skulls (English to Spanish Raleigh).

 It’s a colorful and joyous occasion, not a sad one.
 Families create elaborate altars with photos, favorite foods of the deceased, marigold flowers, and candles to guide the spirits back to the living world.
 This festival showcases the richness of Mexican culture and its enduring appeal worldwide, making it a key highlight in the array of Latino cultural events.